Lockout Tagout Compliance Services in Indianapolis, IN

 Annual LOTO Audit

-OSHA 1910.147(c)(6) requires annual review of every authorized employee's energy control performance.
-We run the full review process as a managed service or through our LockStep software platform.
+1910.147(c)(6) annual review of every authorized employee's energy control performance.
+Managed service or LockStep software platform.

 View Annual Audit →